DiamondLightSource/pythonSoftIOC/docs/reference/api.rst

     ~~~~~~~~~~~~~~~

     Available on all record types.
-    Resoles to a list of string field names, when not empty it marks the record
+    Resolves to a list of string field names.
+When not empty it marks the record
     fields for automatic periodic backing up to a file.
-Set to `False` by
+Set to `None` by
     default.
 When the IOC is restarted and a backup file exists, the saved values are
     loaded from this file when :func:`~softioc.builder.LoadDatabase` is called.
     The saved values takes priority over any initial field value passed to the PV